 Arrangements are with Hammill Funeral Home in Brasher Falls, NY.
 Public calling hours will be held on August 9, 2020 from 2-5.
 Due to NYS mandates, masks will be required and social distancing will be maintained.
 A private mass of Christian burial will be held at St. Patrick’s Church in Brasher Falls, NY.
 In lieu of flowers, donations can be made to the John Ward Community Spirit Scholarship – an annual scholarship for a graduating Senior from St. Lawrence Central who exhibits the qualities that John embodied during his life.
 John was driven, resilient, hard-working and demonstrated a dedication to his community and family that is unsurpassed. .
 Donations can be sent to: St Lawrence Central School (with John Ward Community Spirit Scholarship in the memo line).
 They should be mailed to :

 St. Lawrence Central School

 Attn: Business office.

-To plant a tree in memory of John Ward, Jr., please visit Tribute Store
+To plant a beautiful memorial tree in memory of John Ward, Jr., please visit our Tree Store